All Episodes

 The agencies, according to the documents, have built mass collection capabilities against the Xbox Live Console Network.

-Oh, folks, if you believe this.
+Oh, folks, if you believe this, I don't know.

 There's this part of me.

-We've got you just sit there and hang in there, folks, and be tough.
+No, no, we've got, you just sit there and hang in there, folks, and be tough.

 Be patient.

-We've got you're talking about hordes, we have got loads yet to come.
+We have got loads yet to come.

-Real life agents have been deployed into virtual realms from those orc hordes into world of warcraft to the human avatars of second life.
+Real-life agents have been deployed into virtual realms from those orc hordes into World of Warcraft to the human avatars of Second Life.

 So the NSA is infiltrated the gamers spying on them, attempting to recruit them to become spies.